Ethically Made, Organic Decorative Blankets

 By now you know to look into the manufacturing process of fabrics.
 Only buy products that have been made ethically and sustainably, and most important, always ensure they do not contain toxic chemicals.
 You can do this by checking for common bad actors such as flame retardants and stain repellants.

-Also look for natural throws that add colors and organic texture to a space.
-A throw blanket in a bright shade of purple, green or blue that compliments neutral colors in a room can make a piece of furniture pop!
+Also look for natural decorative blankets that add colors and organic texture to a space.
+A decorative blanket in a bright shade of purple, green or blue that compliments neutral colors in a room can make a piece of furniture pop!

 Adding natural throws with colorful prints and patterns are great for solid surfaces – even on expected places like as a tablecloth.